So, what is the real value of attending a liberal arts college? Let's not waste time; let's dive right in.

 2. A liberal arts degree will provide you with the soft skills employers want.

 Companies and organizations have started to notice a troubling trend: Many of their employees are suddenly lacking soft skills.
-So, while some candidates’ resumes may look impressive, they may not know how to collaborate with others, communicate in a team setting, or offer creative solutions, challenge conventional thinking, or adapt and improve to changes in any given industry.
+This means that while some candidates’ resumes may look impressive, they may not know how to collaborate with others, communicate in a team setting, offer creative solutions, challenge conventional thinking, or adapt and improve to changes in any given industry.

 It’s a common misconception that graduates of a liberal arts college will have little or no job prospects at graduation.
 Quite the opposite, actually: 80 percent of employers say all students should acquire broad knowledge in the liberal arts.
 Trendy job-specific majors often have a short shelf-life and “concrete business skills tend to expire in five years or so as technology and organizations change,” according to the Council of Independent Colleges.

-A liberal arts education has stood the test of time, and employers look highly on that background, because skills like critical thinking and problem-solving never expire!
+A liberal arts education has stood the test of time, and employers look highly on that background, because skills like innovative thinking and problem-solving never expire!

-5. A liberal arts program may help grow your career long-term.
+5. A liberal arts education will grow your career long-term.

 A liberal arts education not only opens doors for employment, it’s also a good predictor of future success.